All Stars Cup - Prague, Czech Republic

 The All Stars Cup is an elite youth football tournament which is held every year in June in Prague, the capital of the Czech Republic.
 Every edition of the tournament sees the participation of the academies from some of Europe’s (and the World’s) top football clubs, such as Juventus, Sporting Lisbon, Celtic Glasgow, Ajax, Valencia as well as most professional teams from the Czech premier league such as Sparta Praha and Slavia Praha.

-Tournaments Abroad cooperates with the organization of the All Stars Cup in providing 2 young and promising referees from outside the Czech Republic and members of the TA Referee Academy who, together with some of the best Czech referees, officiate the games in the tournament, many of which are shown live on TV.
-In the past referees from England, Canada, Japan, France, Norway, Romania, Serbia and Venezuela have been selected to take part into the tournament.
+Referee Abroad cooperates with the organization of the All Stars Cup in providing 2 young and promising referees from outside the Czech Republic and members of the RA Referee Academy who, together with some of the best Czech referees, officiate the games in the tournament, many of which are shown live on TV.
+In the past referees from England, Canada, Japan, France, Norway, Romania, Serbia, Scotland and Venezuela have been selected to take part into the tournament.

 All selected referees receive:

 – Free accommodation from the Thursday before the start of the tournament, to the Monday after in twin rooms in a 4-stars hotel;

 – Free breakfast and dinner in the hotel, free lunch in the VIP area at the fields;

 – The opportunity of refereeing some of Europe’s best youth clubs.